shradha09/containers-workshop/_posts/handson/2015-12-15-Docker_Images.markdown

 There are two ways of creating and updating an image :

-1.You can update a container created from an image and commit the results to an image.
+1. You can update a container created from an image and commit the results to an image.

-2.You can use a Dockerfile to specify instructions to create an image.
+2. You can use a Dockerfile to specify instructions to create an image.

-    *Creating image by manually committing layers*
+## Creating image by manually committing layers

 As soon as a container is started, a read/write layer gets attached to it.
 This layer will get destroyed if not saved.Following explanation will show how to save that layer and make a new image from running or stopped container by using *docker commit* command.